 Personal alarms are designed to keep elderly loved ones safe when they are on their own.
 If an older relative feels unwell, or they fall over and can’t get back up, they can press the panic button on their alarm to notify their emergency contacts.

-If your elderly loved one is able to take care of their personal care (i.e., wash and use the bathroom) and doesn’t need nursing care (i.e., they can get out of bed on their own), then a personal alarm is a great alternative to residential care and can help them maintain their independence.
+If your elderly loved one is able to manage their personal care, including tasks like washing and using the bathroom and doesn’t need nursing care, then a personal alarm is a great alternative to residential care and can help them maintain their independence.

-One of the biggest advantages of a home monitoring system is they don’t require wearables.
-Home monitoring systems like our Care Alert actively monitor the user instead.
+One of the biggest advantages of home monitoring systems is they don’t require wearables.
 This means elderly people who are reluctant to use a personal alarm can enjoy the same peace and security that comes with wearing one, without feeling like they’ve compromised their independence.